 There it is, visible from the village bus stop.

-The edge of the cliff can be walked on.
+The edge of the cliff can and should be walked on.

 Lots of wild flowers on and along the path, if the time of year is proper.

-One path will lead you to the Smotrych river mouth — one of many magnificent places of the canyon.
+One of paths will lead you to the Smotrych river mouth — one of many magnificent places of the canyon.

-Old town from the viewpoint on Ruski filvarki.
+Old town from the viewpoint on the edge of Ruski filvarki.

 A semi-random view from the castle in the direction of Polski filvarki.